sahilrajput03/sahilrajput03/learning-bash.md

 #>>> CONVERSIONS
-NOTE: @ is prefixed before epoch time.
+#NOTE: @ is prefixed before epoch time.
+#NOTE: All below times are returned in local time using timezone set in my machine unless you specify `-u` to return in UTC time.

 ### Convert Epoch time to human readable format.
 date -d @0
 #OUTPUT: Thu Jan  1 05:30:00 AM IST 1970         #Output is local time.
 (IST stands for Indian Standard Time)
-#NOTE: The time returned is 5:30 am coz it returned local time using timezone set in my machine.

 date -d @1643960274
 #OUTPUT: Fri Feb  4 01:07:54 PM IST 2022         #Output is local time.
 (IST stands for Indian Standard Time)
-#NOTE: It returns local time.

 date -d @$(date +\%s)
 #OUTPUT: Fri Feb  4 01:16:02 PM IST 2022 #FYI: THIS IS THE SAME OUTPUT WE GET FROM 'date' command directly.